 Bovine colostrum is the milk that cows generate for the first few days after giving birth.
-Antibodies, growth factors, and cytokines are abundant in it, and it protects the newborn calf against infections.
+This milk is full of antibodies, growth factors, and cytokines, and it protects the newborn calf against infections.

 The global prevalence of gastrointestinal diseases (GID) and malignancies is increasing.
 Newborns that do not get enough colostrum have a weakened immune system and are more susceptible to microbial diseases.
 Colostrum, often known as the “elixir of life,” is nature’s ideal nourishment.

 Infants who are breastfed have a decreased risk of gastrointestinal illnesses than those who are fed formula or cow’s milk.

 According to WHO data, cancer is the most common illness worldwide, causing 9.6 million deaths.
 Treatments used for cancer such as chemotherapy, radiation, and surgery have long-term adverse effects.
 Furthermore, the expenses of hospitalisation and medicines for cancer treatment are expensive, putting a significant financial strain on healthcare systems.
 For the treatment of GID and malignancies, people are frantically seeking for cost-effective and inexpensive alternatives.
 Consequently, more clinical trials of anticancer substances are being conducted.
 Such treatments might be beneficial.
 Many researchers have recently been interested in studying the anticancer potential of bovine colostrum (BC) in humans.
 Chronic sores and diabetic foot ulcers respond well to dressings impregnated with BC.